mh-cbon/plumber/README.e.md

 # Generator

-To help you to deal with the step of interface implementation `plumber` comes with a command line program to generate your own typed pipes.
+To help you to deal with the step of interface implementation, `plumber` comes with a command line program to generate your own typed pipes.

 ## Usage